 Staining Stairs Process

-The most important part of how to refinish stairs that were carpeted is as always cleaning the stairs thoroughly before applying any product.
+The most important part of refinishing any type of stairs is as always cleaningeverything thoroughly before applying any product.
 To me, the most important little tool is the tack cloth because even after vacuuming and cleaning the stairs I still got a huge amount of lint on the cloth.
-Had I not used the tack cloth, all that lint and dirt would have ended up in my stain and paint.
+Had I not used the tack cloth on the bare wood, all that lint, debris and dirt would have ended up in my stain and paint.

 Sorry for the blurry photo 😉